cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 pi@raspberrypi:~ $ source ~/ENV3/bin/activate
 ```

+This will set up a python venv on your computer manager Pi

-Second, plugin your SDCard writer and  identify the device on which your
+Second, plugin your SDCard writer and  identify the device on which your SDCard
-SDCard is plugged in. in the PI this will typically be `/dev/sda`.
-On other operating systems this will be different.
-You can use our  `info` command
+is plugged in. in the PI this will typically be `/dev/sda`.
+On other operating
-to find it with
+systems this will be different.
+You can use our  `info` command to find it with

 ```bash
 (ENV3) pi@raspberrypi:~ $ cms pi burn info